sman591/herrd-push-server/README.md

 And update the values in `.env`

+## User Authentication

+All administrative pages (such as `/apps/`) require authentication.

+The first user can be created by going to `/auth/signup`.
+After that, the sign up page will only work for logged in users.

 ## API Calls

 Each API call requires an `api_key` parameter.
 This API key is associated directly to a Discourse forum.
 API results will reflect actions directly for that Discourse forum - no need to pass in the hostname each time.